sevkialacatli/jQuery.filer/README.md

 Follow <a href="http://twitter.com/increativedream">@creativedream</a> for the latest updates.

 <b>Make a donation</b> - jQuery.filer is free and open source and your donations will help us to develop it.
 You can support our project by donating with PayPal.
-All contributions, small or great, are very much appreciated.  Спасибо!
-Mulţumesc!
-Danke!
+All contributions, small or great, are very much appreciated.
 Thank you!
 <br><br>
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WFVGJ66RW22GJ" target="_blank"><img src="http://grandesign.md/__cr/1445905675_paypal-curved.png"></a>